egbuck/ormm/README.rst

    The main method requires a transition matrix, but can then run simulations, analyze steady state and transient probabilities, and run cost analyses if additional arguments are passed.
+3. `network`: A subpackage for network models and methods.
+Currently this has implementations for creating a Graph object with arcs, nodes, and arc costs.
+   This graph object has methods for solving the transportation model and the shortest path tree problem.

 Installation
 ------------